theodoreho8033/School/LinkedList_Agenda/README.txt

-CSE 101 Lab Fall 2021, Theodore Ho
+UCSC CSE 101 Lab Fall 2021, Theodore Ho

+All .c files were entirely coded by Theodore Ho
+All .h files and program specs were authored by UCSC CSE101 Fall 2021 Staff

 LINKED LIST AGENDA MANAGER